ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 weight: 1
 ---

 After moving to Mott's Corners in Mar 1889, Edward restarted his general store on his own, now simply called E. H. Mills.
 Both Jonas and Emily clerked at E. H. Mills.
-Emily took over the store after Edward's death and operated it under the name M. E. Mills until her death in 1937.
-Soon thereafter, Jesse Brewer took over the store and ran it for many years under her name, after which, the building became the location of the post office.
+Emily took over the store after Edward's death and operated it under the name M. E. Mills from 1909 until her death in 1937.
+Soon thereafter, Jesse Brewer took over the store and ran it under her name for many years, primarily as a notions store with a lending library in the back.
+In 1961, Charles Vorhis purchased the building and moved the post office there from what is presently known as Brookton's Market.
 The Mills' store structure survives today and is located at 484 Brooktondale Road.

 <!--more-->